Rollan19/Securing-Networks-By-Leveraging-Splunk/README.md

 ### 1.3 Alert Configuration

+The Splunk dashboard shown in the image provides a detailed view of various logs and their sources, which can be used to configure alerts for different security events.
+Based on the provided information, four specific alerts have been configured, likely using the signatures of the logs shown in the dashboard:
+1. Brute Force Attack Detection
+2. External Login Attempt Detection
+3. File Transfer via SSH Detection
+4. Root Password Unauthorized Access Detection

-Brute Force Attack Detection
+1. Brute Force Attack Detection

  1. Search Query

         host="localhost.localdomain" "/var/log/audit/audit.log" res=failed

  2. Alert Settings:

      <ul>
         <li>Trigger: More than five failed login attempts within one minute.</li>